 She was crying again.
 That seemed the least of her humiliations.

 Through teary eyes, she watched as Vasher stood quietly in place.
-Then, he grunted--as if in surprise--to himself and picked up the sword.
-He clicked the clasp on its sheath, locking the weapon back into the sheath, then threw a towel onto the bile stinking on the floor in front of Vivenna.
+Then, he grunted--as if in surprise--and picked up the sword.
+He clicked the clasp on its sheath, locking the weapon back inside, then threw a towel onto the stinking bile.

 “We are in one of the slums,” he said.
 “You may scream if you wish, but nobody will think anything of it.
 Except me.
 I’ll be annoyed.”